Tanner/twttr/README.md

 ```

 ## Status
-Regular status updates perform either addition or multiplication depending on the number of words in the tweets.
+Regular status updates perform addition given the two fragments in the status update.
+The result is added to the user's value and stored in the user.

-If the number of words is odd, then addition is performed.
-Otherwise, multiplication is performed.
+A fragment is defined as words before puncuation marks, e.g. `.,;:-`.

-The other term involved in the calculation is number of letters in the first word.
-Negative numbers are denoted by the status ending in a bang "!".
+The number added is determined by the number of words in either the two fragments.
+The first fragment is indiciated as positive numbers and the second fragment is negative numbers.

 ```
-tannerld: My cat should be clean.
-ryan: Not cool!
+tannerld: This is my cat.
+I love it.
+ryan: I hate my job.
+Someone please find me a new.

+tanner = 1
+ryan = -2
 ```

 ### Input